hissinger/small-village/README.md

 ## Installation

-This project is serverless, so you don’t need to prepare a server.
+This project is developed based on a serverless architecture, so you don’t need to prepare a server.
 All you need to do is sign up for Supabase and Cloudflare.

 ### Supabase Schema
 first, you have to create a table in the Supabase database. `schema.sql` file contains the schema for the Supabase database.
 You can run this file in the SQL editor of the Supabase dashboard.